 - **Completed copy of the Application Packet (Personality Profile and Release Agreement)

-- **Documentation of up to date vaccinations: Parvo, Distemper, Rabies, Bordetella (we will honor the yearly vaccine but we highly recommend getting a booster every six months), and Influenza (any form of the Influenza vaccine will do but we highly recommend the two-strain vaccine).
+- **Documentation of up to date vaccinations: Parvo, Distemper, Rabies, Bordetella (we will honor the yearly vaccine but we highly recommend getting a booster every six months), and Canine Influenza (including the booster vaccine).

 - **Flea & tick preventatives are highly recommended but not required.